 How does the geopoint janitor do this?

 It follows rules, like looking for whether or not certain words are capitalized in sentences like, “I visited the Empire State Building in New York City.”
 It might ignore capitalization in the first word of a sentence when doing so.
 It might also ignore capitalized words like, “I”, which the patent calls a “noise” word.

 It might also look for words that commonly precede or follow locations, such as, “in.”
 It might learn about these types of words based upon locations it’s already aware of, such as “New York City.”

 The geopoint janitor may also learn when there are different variations of a potential place name.
 It might learn about such alternative names by looking at sentences such as, “I love visiting the Empire State; New York is a fabulous place to vacation.”

 The patent provides some other examples of rules that might be followed to understand when a place name is referred to on a Web page.

 The future of search may be in having a search engine understand what a web page is about, instead of matching words on a page to words within a query.
-By following rules to understand what a page may be actually about, including the places referenced within it, we’re moving steps closer to that kind of understanding.
+By following rules to understand what a page maybe actually about, including the places referenced within it, we’re moving steps closer to that kind of understanding.

 Google’s knowledge base results give us information about named entities associated with queries.
-By looking in Google’s log files and click files, the search engine may also include information and links to related queries and search results.
+By looking at Google’s log files and click files, the search engine may also include information and links to related queries and search results.

 As this patent shows, Google is looking at as many web pages as possible to find information about entities on those pages.
-The kinds of rules that a geopoint janitor follows to understand places and pages on the Web, and to tag those pages is a start towards a web of things instead of strings.
+The kind of rules that a geopoint janitor follows to understand places and pages on the Web, and to tag those pages is a start towards a web of things instead of strings.